GS1Ned/studio/docs/udm/02-System-Architecture.md

 ## 2.3 AI Model Dependencies

-The primary AI model designated for Roo's core operations and for the Intelligent Standards Assistant (ISA) is:
+The Intelligent Standards Assistant (ISA) and Roo's operational modes leverage a dual-LLM architecture to optimize for different task requirements:

-- **Gemini 2.5 Flash Preview 20-5:** This model is utilized for Roo's advanced reasoning, planning, and orchestration capabilities (Blueprint Mode, Analyze Modes, Plan Strategic, Research, Generate Documentation, Validate Completion, Update UDM Technical).
-It is also the primary model for ISA's intelligent functionalities.
+- **Gemini 2.5 Flash Preview 20-5:** This model is the primary AI for Roo's core reasoning, planning, and orchestration capabilities (Blueprint Mode, Analyze Modes, Plan Strategic, Research, Generate Documentation, Validate Completion, Update UDM Technical).
+It is also the primary model for ISA's general intelligent functionalities.
+- **Claude Sonnet 3.5 (via Vertex AI):** This model is specifically utilized for `ClaudeBrowserMode` due to its advanced multimodal capabilities (essential for screenshot analysis) and its native tool-use functionality, which is leveraged for browser automation.

 ## 2.2 Technology Stack and Core Components (Conceptual)